realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

        - "anonymous functions",
        - "function literals."

-       - ### All these mean "functions can be passed as arguments to other functions."
+       - ### All these mean "functions can be passed as arguments to other functions, just like any other variable."

     > ## ⚠️ EXCESSIVE WORD-INVENTION-FOR-THE-SAME-DEFINITION ALERT!!!
     >  > SEE WHAT I MEAN WITH ALL THE NAMES FOR THE SAME THING? 😐🤪🤨😳😒?